NOAA-EPIC/generic-data-uploader/README.md

 Multi-threading & partitioning the datasets to assist in the optimization in uploading performance of the datasets from on-premise to cloud.

 # Prerequisites
-* Setting up AWS CLI configurations for uploading to Cloud.
+* Setting up AWS CLI configurations with IAM credentials:
+* Clone this repository (generic data uploader)
 * Setting up conda environment w/in RDHPCS.
     * Refer to [Environment Setup](#Environment-Setup)
 * [![Version badge](https://img.shields.io/badge/Python-3.9-blue.svg)](https://shields.io/)